-After living in beautiful San Diego for the last 34+ years,
+After living in beautiful San Diego since 1973,

 I still consider myself a Texan.
 There's a saying, "Ya dance with the